4.4 Pro Forma Adjustments

 conjunction or concurrently with the acquisition agreement, the

-pertaining to consummated transactions, the terms of the agreements
+adjustments pertaining to consummated transactions, the terms of the

-should be finalized before pro forma adjustments are made.
-For
+agreements should be finalized before pro forma adjustments are made.

-should be finalized by the time of effectiveness of the registration
+should be expected to be finalized by the time of effectiveness of the

 In a business acquisition, the acquiree’s employees may